Maceris/Ikala-Plugins/README.md

 * `Ikala-Attributes` - RPG related attributes, player and enemy stats.
 * `Ikala-Database` - A relational database and utilities for interacting with it.
 * `Ikala-Graphics` - Proivides utilities for graphics, using LWJGL.
-* `Ikala-Inventory` - An RPG inventory system, using items from the item plugin.
-* `Ikala-Item` - An extensible item plugin.
-* `Ikala-World` - A game world with maps and their contents.
 * `Random` - Provides random generation utilities.
 * `TestPlugins` - An assortment of plugins for unit testing the Plugin Management system.
 * `RPG-GUI` - A Graphical User Interface relating to RPGs.
+* `Ikala-Inventory` - An RPG inventory system, using items from the item plugin.
+* `Ikala-Item` - An extensible item plugin for RPGs.
 * `RPG-Logic` - Game logic for RPGs.
+* `RPG-World` - A RPG world with maps and their contents.

 ## Creating your own